ipepe-oss/rspec-big-split/README.md

 ### Options

-By default, this script splits tests by files into workers.
+ * By default, this script splits tests by files into workers.
 If you want to split by examples, pass `--split-by-example`
+ * You can use `--add-one-on-test-node-index` to modify the index of the test node.
+This is useful when your CI starts indexing from `0` and you want to start from `1`.

 ## Example project